 May is one of those months where it can be chilly one day and hot and sunny the next.
 Be prepared for any unexpected hot days by sorting through your bathroom cabinet to check what sunscreen you have leftover from last summer.
 Most sunscreens have a sell-by date of two to three years, so now is the time to dust them down and recycle any that have expired.

-3. Summer camps
+3. Summer cover

 4. BBQ at the ready!